-That said, it wasn’t the easiest of journeys.
+That said, it hasn’t been the easiest of journeys.
 I’ve made many mistakes along the way – I can tell you that Brussel sprout hummus is hideous.
 I’ve also had those moments where I’ve watched a raw cheesecake slowly collapse into the tablecloth at a friend’s wedding because I didn’t use the right combination of ingredients for the weather.
 I thought cheesecake was cheesecake, I didn’t know about setting agents.
-I also didn’t realise before that you can make pretty much everything raw and from plants – such as biscotti, panna cotta, ice creams and cakes even cheeses, chutneys and smoked foods like coconut bacon.
+I also didn’t realise before that you can make pretty much everything raw and from plants.

 So what changed things for me was learning how to make the most amazing, delicious raw and minimally processed foods that taste so good that people don’t even think about the fact that they are raw.
 It’s easy to eat these foods when they taste great, don’t you think?

-After working in the creative sector for 25 years, I eventually decided to follow my dream to train as a chef at the Matthew Kenney Culinary School in Raw and Living Plant-based Cuisine (previously 105 degrees) in Santa Monica CA and I am one of very few people in the world to have completed Matthew’s Professional Applications (Level 3) programme.
-If you don’t know Matthew, he founded Pure Food and Wine in New York and MAKE in Santa Monica, and currently has Plant Food and Wine in Venice, CA, White Lotus Miami and The Gothic in Belfast Maine.
-I worked the Gothic in Maine after my training and I am really proud to say that I have trained with the best.
+After working in the creative sector for 25 years, I eventually decided to follow my dream to train as a chef at the Matthew Kenney Culinary School in Raw and Living Plant-based Cuisine (previously 105 degrees) in Santa Monica CA. I am one of very few people in the world to have completed Matthew’s Professional Applications programme.
+Matthew Kenney Cuisine now operates plant-based restaurants in 10 cities internationally.
+I worked at one of Matthew restaurants in Maine after my training and I am really proud to say that I have trained with the best.

 That said, I was never that precise as a home cook, a little bit of this and a splash of that.
 I still make the splashes and people who work with me now say I need somebody trailing me with a damp cloth.
 But what I’ve learned though is with much of raw food, you do need to be precise, because flavour balance is so important.
 The laissez faire attitude I had when throwing cooked food together isn’t quite the same with raw and living cuisine, and you do need to follow some broad brush rules.

 In 2012, I combined my interests as a lifelong passionate foodie with a keen interest in a raw plant-based diet with 25 experience as a coach and trainer to found the Deliciously Raw Culinary School.
 I now manage and teach running both hands on and online training teaching the science behind the ingredients, not just recipes, so that you can be creative with your food and develop food that suits your own palate.
 I also offer one to one sessions and consultancy in menu development for health spas and restaurants.

-I live in a rambling cottage in rural Gloucestershire UK with my partner, John, two exuberant deerhounds and a cat that tolerates all of us.
+I live in a rambling cottage in rural Gloucestershire UK with my partner, John and two exuberant deerhounds.

-If you are interested in such things: I’m a Qualified Chef in Advanced Raw and Living Cuisine with Professional Applications, hold an Diploma in Advanced Vegan Cookery and a Certificate in Patisserie.
-I am a qualified coach and change practitioner, I hold a Masters Degree in Change Agents Skills and Strategies from the University of Surrey, a Certified Cultural Transformation Tools Consultant™, hold the Four Fields Foundation Qualification in Transactional Analysis and I have a Certificate in Writing Life Narratives from University of Oxford.
+I have a few qualifications: I have a Diploma in Advanced Raw and Living Cuisine with Professional Applications, hold an Diploma in Advanced Vegan Cookery and a Certificate in Patisserie.
+I am a qualified coach and change practitioner holding a Masters Degree in Change Agents Skills and Strategies from the University of Surrey, a Certified Cultural Transformation Tools Consultant™, hold the Four Fields Foundation Qualification in Transactional Analysis and I have a Certificate in Writing Life Narratives from University of Oxford.
 I’ve picked up a thing or two along the way.